 Want to share information about the forum?
 Click on the image above for an 11"X 17" poster version of it.

-Throughout the presentation and panel portions of the event, the following questions will guide the event:
+Throughout the presentation and panel portions of the event, the following questions guided the event:

 How am I involved in Economic Development?

 Whether we know it or not, economic development is all around us.
 When a sales tax initiative passes to fund a stadium for a local sports team, that's economic development.
 If a volunteer group of which we are a part cleans up a park and more people use it, that's economic development.
 If you speak to your community leaders about how things might be improved, that too is economic development.
 So the question is not whether you are involved, but how you will choose to be involved.

 Do I have a role in the debate?